Visas

 Yes.
 If you have children or a spouse abroad who were included in the initial petition, they will need to apply for visas to enter the United States.

-Yes, it is possible to change status while the U Visa is pending.
-However, it is important to follow some guidelines to ensure that the change does not disrupt order processing:
+Yes, it is possible to move to another state while the U-Visa is pending.
+However, it is important to follow some guidelines to ensure that the move does not interfere with the processing of the application:

 1. Notify USCIS:

-• Report any change of address to USCIS within 10 days of the move.
-This can be done online using form AR-11 (Change of Address) available on the USCIS website.
+• Inform USCIS of any address change within 10 days of moving.
+This can be done online through Form AR-11 (Change of Address) available on the USCIS website.

 2. Maintain Communication:

-• Please ensure that all communications from USCIS, including notifications and requests for additional documentation, can be forwarded to your new address.
+• Ensure that all USCIS communications, including notifications and requests for additional documentation, can be forwarded to your new address.

-• Changing states should not negatively affect the processing of your application, but it is crucial to closely monitor the status of your case and any correspondence from USCIS.
+• Moving to another state should not negatively impact the processing of your application, but it is crucial to closely monitor the status of your case and any correspondence from USCIS.

-Following these steps will help ensure your change of status goes smoothly in processing your U Visa.
+Following these steps will help ensure that your move does not cause complications in the processing of your U-Visa.

-Yes, an immigrant can leave the United States while in the process of obtaining a U visa, but they must exercise caution and be aware of some important considerations.
-The U visa is intended for victims of certain crimes who have helped or are helping authorities in investigating or prosecuting those crimes.
+Yes, an immigrant can leave the United States while their U-Visa application is pending, but they must be cautious and aware of some important considerations.
+The U-Visa is intended for victims of certain crimes who have assisted or are assisting authorities in investigating or prosecuting these crimes.

 Here are some crucial points to consider:

-1. Travel Authorization: While the U visa application is pending, the immigrant must apply for a travel authorization, known as an “Advance Parole,” before leaving the US.
-Without this authorization, leaving the US could be interpreted as abandoning the U visa application.
+1. Travel Authorization: While the U-Visa application is pending, the immigrant must apply for a travel authorization known as "Advance Parole" before leaving the U.S. Without this authorization, leaving the U.S. may be interpreted as abandoning the U-Visa application.

-2. Reentry Risks: Even with “Advance Parole”, there is always a risk when trying to re-enter the US.
-Admission into the country is subject to the discretion of the immigration officer at the border.
+2. Reentry Risks: Even with “Advance Parole”, there is always a risk when attempting to reenter the U.S. Admission to the country is at the discretion of the immigration officer at the border.

-Therefore, although it is possible to travel outside the United States while awaiting U visa processing, it is essential to do so with caution and due legal preparation to avoid compromising the process.
+Therefore, while it is possible to travel outside the United States while awaiting U-Visa processing, it is essential to do so with caution and proper legal preparation to avoid compromising the application.

-Failure to cooperate may result in denial or revocation of the U-VISA.
+Lack of cooperation may result in the denial or revocation of the U-VISA.

-Yes, spouses, children under 21, and, if the applicant is under 21, parents and siblings under 18.
+Yes, spouses, children under 21 years old, and, if the applicant is under 21, parents and siblings under 18 years old.

-After the U-Visa process is approved, and after 3 years of continuous presence in the USA with the U-Visa, the petitioner can apply for permanent residence (green card).
+After the U-Visa process is approved, and after 3 years of continuous presence in the U.S. with the U-Visa, the petitioner may apply for permanent residency (green card).

-No. The process is confidential and the attacker is not notified.
+No. The process is confidential and the abuser is not notified.

-Yes, children under 21 can be included as dependents.
+Yes, children under 21 years old can be included as dependents.

 Our clients